Grygoryn/Grygoryn/README.md

 ### :man_technologist: About Me :

 I'm Yan Gabriel, a 19yo Junior Full Stack Developer from Brazil.
-- :telescope: I’m looking for profissional oportunities as a junior webdeveloper (Backend, Frontend or Fullstack)

-- :watch: I've been studying programming since early 2021, starting with python and then migrating to Javascript in 2022
+- :watch: I've been studying programming since early 2021, starting with python and then migrating to Javascript in 2022.

 - :book: My main academic focus on the moment is improving on the MERN stack